The Flitz Guide to Car Wax Vs. Car Polish

 Car polish is a product that helps to eliminate surface scratches, swirls, oxidation, dirt, and other minor imperfections.
 Polish should be used before wax, as it helps to restore auto paint that has lost its shine due to oxidation.
 Car polish does this by removing a very fine layer of the paintwork so the appearance of scratches is minimized as they settle into the coat.

 The effects of polish last much longer than wax and can help your car shine for up to a year.
 Our own car polish can be found in both a concentrated cream and also a liquid form depending on your preference.
-It is also non-toxic, USDA authorized to consume (although it does not taste very good!), and manufactured in the USA.n sometimes leave noticeable scratches when performed by untrained users.
+It is non-toxic and manufactured here in America.

-Car wax is a product that protects and enhances a car's paint coating.
+Car wax protects and enhances a car's paint coating.
 Wax is best used after cleaning and polishing to make your car’s paintwork shine.
 It does this by smoothing out the painted surface by filling swirls and scratches with a protective coating.
-So instead of removing a fine layer of paint like polish does, car wax smooths out over on top the paint.
+So instead of removing a fine layer of paint like polish does, car wax puts a smooths coating on top of the paint.
 So simply speaking, polish removes and wax smooths!

 The most common ingredient found in car wax is Carnauba wax.
 This specific ingredient works great in auto wax because it will not wash off with water, withstands high heat and leaves a beautiful, glossy finish when formulated with other ingredients.

 Many waxes will be a mix of natural waxes like carnauba wax, solvents, and colorants.
 Some waxes have UV inhibitors that will further protect your car’s paint from fading cause by the sun’s rays.